 Our transformative science teaching and research have great potential to develop scientists and teachers capable of easing economic troubles in Zimbabwe and elsewhere.
 Your donation of equipment will go a long way in facilitating the realization of this dream."

 Cures with Local Indigenous Plants and Food: Vongai Mpofu, PhD

 Wound care and healing is a major concern among cancer patients.
 Zimbabwe's Ministry of Health and Childcare reports that 5,000 new cases of cancerous wounds are diagnosed each year, with many more going undetected.

 Though people in Zimbabwe have long understood that their indigenous local plants are effective in healing certain wounds, not enough is known about how people come to know and use these plants or what makes them medicinally efficient.

-In an effort to ease access to these indigenous effective wound treatment methods, Vongai Mpofu, PhD, lecturer of chemistry and chemistry education at Bindura University of Science Education, is studying the underlying biology of these local, disease-treating plants.
+In an effort to ease access to these indigenous effective wound treatment methods, Vongai Mpofu, PhD, (right) lecturer of chemistry and chemistry education at Bindura University of Science Education, is studying the underlying biology of these local, disease-treating plants.

 By extracting, identifying, and isolating compounds from indigenous plants, Dr. Mpofu will be able to characterize how such compounds derived from local plants treat wounds.

 Such knowledge, in turn, can lead to new opportunities for drug discovery and pharmaceutical production within Zimbabwe, as well as greater opportunity throughout the country.

 “Achievement of economic development and growth relies heavily on transformative teaching and research in areas that target improved health care,” says Dr. Mpofu.